What is a cPanel backup?

 - Save the file to disk.

 Note for Windows users: This file will download in .tar.gz format (a GZIP archive file that contains a TAR archive file).
-This is a common archive format used on Unix machines, in the same way that .zip is common Windows archive format.
+This is a common archive format used on Linux machines, in the same way that .zip is common Windows archive format.
 Most compression utilities should be able to uncompress a .tar.gz file.

 How do I restore my cPanel backup?